newatoms/guides/be-a-managing-director/readme.md

 Finding out how to keep everyone happy, fulfilled, developed and enthusiastic.

-And also very important here is don’t forget that this also applies to yourself.
+Also very important here is not to forget that this also applies to yourself.

 ### Safeguard the process